mhrons/mhrons.github.io/docs/pv_smooth.md

 With "worse prediction accuracy" during the selected days, the SPLPF smoothing required a relative ESS power between 3.8h^-1^ - 6.3h^-1^ which is 2.6 - 4.2 times more then by the LPF smoothing, 3.6 - 5.1 times more than by PLPF, and eventually 58% - 86% of the IPLPF power request.
 The SPLPF smoothing required 24% - 33% of the ESS capacity used by the LPF method, or 19% - 28% of the capacity used by PLPF.
 The SPLPF eventually required 1.2 - 1.8 times the ESS capacity used by IPLPF.
 The SPLPF smoothing put 59% - 77% of the energy through ESS relative to the LPF method, or 63% - 69% of the energy throughput by PLPF.
 SPLPF eventually put 1.0 - 1.1 times more energy through ESS than the IPLPF method.

 ### SPLPF vs IPLPF
 Although we did not analyze the whole year (the numerical simulation of SPLPF is computationally intensive), our analysis of 4 smoothing methods on the selected days with high solar intermittency and various solar exposures, with 4 filter orders, and with a varrying prediction error provides a detailed insight into the SPLPF performance.
-This smoothing method performs much better than PLPF. ***With a relatively small prediction error, SPLPF performs close to the ideal smoothing IPLPF.*** The presented empirical results have been theoretically justified (part of the patent application).
+This smoothing method performs much better than the PLPF. ***With a relatively small prediction error, SPLPF performs close to the ideal smoothing IPLPF.*** The presented empirical results have been theoretically justified in the chapter [SPLPF Smoothing](https://mhrons.github.io/splpf/).

 ## PV smoothing graphs
 The following graphs show the smoothing effect and accumulated energy depending on the smoothing method and other OLAP dimensions.
 The measured data on 2 selected days have been processed into the following time series: